March 12, 2026 (3mo ago)

 If you fall in the left column, you need orchestration, not Kubernetes.
 The distinction matters.

 Kubernetes includes dozens of abstractions designed for large-scale operations.
-For small clusters, most of them create overhead without benefit:
+For small clusters, most create overhead without benefit:

 Container orchestration, at its core, solves five problems.
 The Stack Overflow Developer Survey found that 72% of professional developers use Docker, but most never need more than these fundamentals to run containers across multiple machines.

 Traffic from users needs to reach the right container.
-A reverse proxy on your control plane node receives all incoming requests and forwards them to the correct container on the correct node.
-Nginx, Caddy, Traefik, and Pingora all do this job well.
+A reverse proxy on your control plane receives all incoming requests and forwards them to the correct container on the correct node.

-Deploying a new version shouldn't kill the old one until the new one is ready.
-The orchestrator starts the new container, waits for it to pass health checks, shifts traffic over, and then stops the old container.
+Deploying a new version should not kill the old one until the new one is ready.
+The orchestrator starts the new container, waits for it to pass health checks, shifts traffic over, then stops the old container.
 Zero dropped requests.

 Every multi-node orchestrator follows the same fundamental pattern.
-Even Kubernetes, with all its complexity, boils down to this: one node makes decisions, the rest execute them.
+One node makes decisions, the rest execute them.
 Google's Borg paper, the predecessor to Kubernetes, established this architecture over 15 years ago.

 +-----------------------+